jennyjennie/DQN-for-tic-tac-toe/README.md

 Criteria for DQN being unbeatable:
 + DQN plays tic tac toe against randomly moving program for 10k rounds, and it can't lose a game
-+ We also invite 10 people to play against well trained DQN to ensure the DQN is unbeatable
++ We also invite 10 people to play against well trained DQN to ensure thtat the DQN is unbeatable

-Tic Tac Toe can be seen as a kind of Markov Decision Process, and every step of the game is expressed as (s, a, r ,s'), therefore we use
-DQN to solve the problem.
+Tic Tac Toe can be seen as a kind of Markov Decision Process, and every step of the game is expressed as (s, a, r ,s'), therefore we could use DQN to solve the problem.

 + s: the current state of the board